Welcome!

 About the Lab

 Our research focuses on the ecology of wetland ecosystems.
 Much of our research is conducted in the Everglades, a subtropical wetland in south Florida.
-Ecosystems where we work include tree islands, mangrove forests, freshwater and estuarine marshes and tidal creeks.
+Ecosystems where we work include mangrove forests, freshwater and estuarine marshes and tidal creeks.
 Our work integrates hydrology, plant ecology and biogeochemistry to understand ecosystem-level structure, process and change in the Everglades.
 We can use this information to monitor the response of Everglades ecosystems to large-scale changes including management actions undertaken as part of Everglades Restoration and sea level rise.
-We also participate in and conduct research as part of ongoing collaborative projects in Panama and Bolivia.

 Recent Publications